 - Stop smoking today.
 Breaking the habit is a definitive way to slow the advancement of lung disease.
 It is difficult, but making the decision to quit is the first step.
 Consult your doctor regarding options.

 - Exercise.
 After consulting your doctor, initiate an exercise routine.
 Exercise is proven to improve pulmonary strength and endurance.
 Thereby, helping you battle with lung disease such as chronic obstructive pulmonary disease (COPD) and emphysema.

 - Eat Well.
 Maintaining a healthy weight is important.
 Talk to your doctor about a nutrition program that will work for you.

 - Be Aware of your Environment.
 COPD flare-ups are caused by many environmental triggers.
 Allergens and chemicals are two of the most common, but different factors are triggers for different people.
 Awareness of this is key.
 And if you are able to pinpoint environmental factors that are irritants for you, make a conscious effort to avoid them.

 Stem cell therapy for lung disease has been a growing treatment option over the past few years.
 At the Lung Institute, a progressive stem cell treatment clinic that has emerged as a leader in the global stem cell community, they use stem cells from the patient’s own body to treat lung disease.
 The cells are called autologous stem cells.
 These cells are taken from the patient’s blood (venous stem cells) or bone marrow.
-The stem cells are then cultured and multiplied and returned to the body through an intravenous drip and/or a nebulizer.
+The stem cells are then cultured and multiplied and returned to the body through an intravenous drip.
 The new healthy cells are attracted to the areas of the damaged lung cells and get to work promoting the healing of lung tissue.
 This results in the ability of the patients to breathe easier and inevitably get their life back.